astrolabsoftware/fink/docs/migration.md

 # Migration

-This page guides you through the API change in Fink.
+This page guides you through the main change in Fink tools.

 ---

+#### 2025-03-24: [Livestream & Data Transfer] Kafka address change

+We migrated our Fink Kafka cluster for ZTF.
+The new address is now `kafka-ztf.fink-broker.org`.
+The [livestream][services/livestream.md] and [datatransfer][services/data_transfer.md] services documentation have been updated to reflect this change.

+#### 2025-03-21: [API] DNS change

+We had to migrate our database and web services to another network.
+While this is mostly hidden to users (underlying IP changed, but URLs remain unchanged), you might notice slower query time than usual for a few days.
+This is due to database rebalancing operations.

-#### 2025-02-14: new option trend available to class search
+#### 2025-02-14: [API] new option trend available to class search

 The class search can be combined with a trend, such as rising or fading.
 More information in the [alert trends page](services/search/classsearch.md#alert-trends).

-#### 2025-01-06: /api/v1/columns becomes /api/v1/schema
+#### 2025-01-06: [API] /api/v1/columns becomes /api/v1/schema

 The endpoint `/api/v1/columns` has been renamed `/api/v1/schema` with the new API URL (see below).
 This means `https://fink-portal.org/api/v1/columns` becomes `https://api.fink-portal.org/api/v1/schema`.